hadiraha/hadiraha/README.md

 -->
 - 🔭 I’m currently working on Data Engineering
 - 🌱 I’m currently learning French and Chinese
-- 👯 I’m looking to collaborate on data related projects
+- 👯 I’m looking for collaborating on data related projects
 - 🤔 I’m looking for help to enhance my codes structure and readability
 - 💬 Ask me about Everything literally everything there is no shame in asking as well in responding I don't know 😄
 - 📫 How to reach me: Email me "Hadinematpour1@gmail.com"